ygbadamosi662/alx-low_level_programming/0x0B-malloc_free/README.md

 3. If you even dream of beating me you'd better wake up and apologize Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.
 Write a function that concatenates all the arguments of your program.
+Write a function that splits a string into words.